 How about a simple caprese salad?
-Slice fresh, ripe tomatoes and alternate slices on a platter with similar-sized slices of fresh mozzarella cheese, drizzle with a little olive oil and a spritz of balsamic or other vinegar, and sprinkle some torn or shredded basil leaves over the top.
+Slice fresh, ripe tomatoes and alternate slices on a platter with similar-sized slices of fresh mozzarella cheese; drizzle with a little olive oil and a spritz of balsamic or other vinegar; and sprinkle some torn or shredded basil leaves over the top.
 Add some crusty bread and you have a great lunch or fancy first course for a dinner party.

 If you’ve got access to lots of ripe tomatoes, you might also want to try a Summer Bread Salad, an Italian favorite also called panzanella.
 Everything in it is fresh except the bread — here’s when you use that stale French or Italian bread you were going to throw away.

-Salad doesn’t have to mean lettuce.
+As you can see by now, salad doesn’t have to mean lettuce.
 This Southwestern Summer Salad is hearty enough for a vegetarian entrée, or a great side dish with grilled chicken, burgers or skirt steak.
 Here’s the recipe: